 RadListView for Vue - Getting started

-RadListView for Vue is exposed through the RadListViewComponent class.
-This article will guide you through the process of adding a RadListViewComponent in your application, binding it to a data-source and visualizing the items by using an item template of your choice.
-For more information on how each separate feature of RadListViewComponent is used, please refer to the dedicated articles which are using the same scenario and extend it further.
+in your application, binding it to a data-source and visualizing the items by using an item template of your choice.
+For more information on how each separate feature of RadListViewComponent

 Installation